-My favorite way to find great American History Novels for my kids (and me) is to ask my friends.
-So , just for fun, I asked my Facebook friends what are their favorite American History Novels?
+My favorite way to find great American History Books for my high school (and me) is to ask my friends.
+So, just for fun, I asked my Facebook friends what are their favorite American History Novels?

 Our Favorites: American History Books for High School Homeschool